visgl/react-map-gl/README.md

 * Provide it in the URL, e.g `?access_token=TOKEN`

 But we would recommend using something like [dotenv](https://github.com/motdotla/dotenv) and put your key in an untracked `.env` file, that will then expose it as a `process.env` variable, with much less leaking risks.

-### Redux Usage

-If you're using redux, it is very easy to hook this component up to store state in the redux state tree.
-The simplest way is to take all properties passed to the `onViewportChange` function property and add them directly into the store.
-This state can then be passed back to the `<ReactMapGL>` component without any transformation.

-You can even use the package [redux-map-gl](https://github.com/Willyham/redux-map-gl) to save you some writing.